swooby/alfred.2017/JOURNAL.md

 (answer: probably because he has billions of dollars and hundreds of assistants.)

+### 2017/04/06:

+Alfred is stable and functional, but I am not comfortable releasing him until I finish code to disable him while in a phone call.
+This is a blocking issue that prevents the app from being useful in the real-world.

 ### 2017/03/31:

 I've been working fairly solid on this project since early March.
 A lot